I study the developmental psychology of self

 Research Assistant

-• Designed and conducted action experiments using Sketchup, MATLAB Psychtoolbox and movement tracking pad.
+• Designed and conducted action experiments using SketchUp, MATLAB Psychtoolbox, and movement tracking pads.

 • Analyzed data on hand movement trajectory and reaction performance using MATLAB.